🎧 How I Lost 16.5lbs and Got Stronger with the MASS Training Protocol

 I started lifting weights in 2008.
 In that time, I have identified as a CrossFit athlete, powerlifter, and ultra-marathon runner.

 From July 2015-May 2016, I had primarily been following CrossFit Invictus Competition Programming and individual Competitive Conjugate CrossFit Programming written by Caleb Sommer (podcast guest and 3x CrossFit Games athlete).

 In April 2016, my training was getting noticeably stale.
 I was not eating well and had gained noticeable body-fat in a short period of time.
 I weighed in at 222lbs, which is the heaviest I have ever been.

-The following 16 weeks were probably the most challenging and fulfilling training season of my life.
+The following 16 weeks were probably the most challenging training season of my life.
 Here’s a recap of what happened:

 Goal: Complete all 64 MASS workouts as prescribed while tightening up nutrition and sleep habits throughout the program.